kazuho/draft-kazuho-ccwg-rapid-start/draft-kazuho-ccwg-rapid-start.md

 # Acknowledgments
 {:numbered="false"}

-"SUSS: Improving TCP Performance by Speeding Up Slow-Start" (Mahdi Arghavani, et. al.) advocates a similar approach that increases the congestion window by 4× per round-trip, using a predictive mechanism coupled with HyStart.
-Compared to SUSS, Rapid Start is simpler and allows reuse of existing mechanisms and specifications such as pacing, HyStart++, and Careful Resume.
+"SUSS: Improving TCP Performance by Speeding Up Slow-Start" (Mahdi Arghavani et al.) advocates a similar approach built on top of HyStart that increases the congestion window by up to 4× per round-trip based on ACK dispersal and RTT.
+Compared to SUSS, Rapid Start, relying solely on RTT, is simpler and allows reuse of existing mechanisms and specifications such as pacing, HyStart++, and Careful Resume.
 Rapid Start also specifies how the congestion window should be decreased upon congestion, allowing a smooth transition to congestion avoidance.